Ontario Highway 413: Route description

-Curving northeast, the proposed route would encounter the CP MacTier Subdivision before crossing over the Humber River at the location of the Humber Valley Heritage Trail.
+Curving northeast, the route will encounter the CP MacTier Subdivision before crossing over the Humber River at the location of the Humber Valley Heritage Trail.

-Between the main branch and east branch of the Humber River would be an interchange with York Regional Road 27 (former Highway 27) north of Kleinburg.
-The final several kilometres would travel east, midway between Kirby Road and King Vaughan Road.
-After an incomplete interchange with Weston Road (York Regional Road 56) it would end at a freeway-to-freeway interchange with Highway 400.
+Between the main branch and east branch of the Humber River will be an interchange with York Regional Road 27 (former Highway 27) north of Kleinburg.
+The final several kilometres will travel east, midway between Kirby Road and King Vaughan Road.
+After a partial interchange with Weston Road (York Regional Road 56), it ends at a freeway-to-freeway interchange with Highway 400.

 History

 2002 to 2018

 The GTA West Corridor was first conceived as the GTA East–West Economic Corridor by the Ministry of Transportation of Ontario (MTO) in its Central Ontario Strategic Transportation Directions study in January 2002.

 The North–South Corridor Feasibility Study, prepared for the MTO and City of Brampton in September 2003, was first to recommend acquiring land for a future "higher order transportation facility" around Brampton.

 The report identified the need for a controlled-access highway as part of the city's ultimate transportation plan to serve western Brampton.
 Land was subsequently set aside for the next several years while the MTO analysed the need for both corridors.